-- Limited availability of land and access to natural resources (such as water sources);

 - Tight credit environment;

 - Regulatory barriers and public policies;

 - Lack of knowledge of fair housing laws; and

 - Barriers on reservations/tribal lands.

 ADOH is committed to removing or reducing barriers to affordable housing whenever possible.
-The Arizona Housing Commission has recommended the following policies and actions to address barriers; ADOH has taken action on some and continues to examine the feasibility of others.
+The Arizona Housing Commission has recommended the following policies and actions to address barriers;